maxchk/puppet-varnish/README.md

    With the module comes the basic Varnish vcl configuration file.
 If needed one can replace default functions in the configuration file with own ones and/or define custom functions.
-   Override or custom functions specified in the array passed to `varnish::vcl` claas as parameter `functions`.
+   Override or custom functions specified in the array passed to `varnish::vcl` class as parameter `functions`.
    The best way to do it is to use hiera.
 For example:
    ```yaml
    varnish::vcl::functions: